Take these two steps before you decide it’s time to file.

 If you can’t afford to pay back everything you owe, then it may be time to consider getting out of debt for less than you owe.
 There are several ways to do this, including bankruptcy, but the first method to consider is debt settlement.

 With private debt settlement, you avoid the full financial disclosure that’s required when you contact a Licensed Insolvency Trustee.
-You work with a private debt settlement company, who is there to negotiate on your behalf, so you can get out of debt for the least amount of money possible.
+You work with a private debt settlement company, which is there to negotiate on your behalf, so you can get out of debt for the least amount of money possible.

 The settlement company helps you set up a trust account to gather the funds you’ll need to make settlement offers to your creditors.
 They work with you to set a budget so you can set aside as much money as possible to generate these funds quickly.